juferafo/UDE-data-lake/README.md

 ### S3 bucket creation

-Below you can find how to create an Amazon S3 bucket to be used as Data Lake.
-There are [multiple ways](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket.
-Here we describe how to achieve this via the AWS SDK with the command [`mb`] (https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/mb.html)
+We are going to build the Data Lake on top of Amazon S3.
+In S3 the data is stored inside of [buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html).
+There are [multiple ways](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to create an S3 bucket: from the AWS portal, using the AWS SDK or via any of the supported APIs.
+Below we describe how to create a bucket via the AWS SDK with the command [`mb`] (https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3/mb.html) in the `us-west-1` region.

-The below command will create a new S3 bucket with the name `<BUCKET_NAME>` in the `us-west-1` region.

 ```
 $ aws s3 mb s3://<BUCKET_NAME> --region us-west-1
 ```

-Creates a new S3 bucket.
-To create a bucket,

-When creating a new bucket, take into account that you must create an AWS account and have a valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+When running the above command, take into account that you must create an AWS account and have a valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
 Also, keep in mind the [creation rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) to avoid problems related to naming conventions.

 ### Pipeline logic

 The target is to save the following tables in separate folders within the Data Lake.

 ### Pipeline execution

 ## Requirements